Twyford, Berkshire: Government

 Twyford has its own parish council, and is also in the Borough of Wokingham, and the ceremonial county of Berkshire.
 Before this it was in Wokingham Rural District and the hundred of Charlton.
 Until 1895 Twyford was part of the parish of Hurst in the liberty of Broad Hinton.
 From the 13th century until 1844 Broad Hinton was a detached part of Wiltshire.

 Twinning

-Twyford was twinned with Cuincy in northern France in a ceremony over the weekend of 23–25 March 2018.
+Twyford has been twinned with Cuincy in northern France since March 2018.